c-20/--/README.md

 -- -R[]Y would make each character display as red, and [tags] to be displayed, with each tag in yellow.

+-- -n file.arm7 should display without tag matching .... but somehow -- -n ./--.arm7 manages to trigger all the error flags ...... todo: fix !

 Currently, line tags are hidden by default.
 Inline tags are ignored. -I enables inline tag matching (no \n required).

 Displaying tags is disabled with '-()' (the default).
 To ignore line tags, a -l/-L option will be added.